katrinortmann/FairEval/README.md

 ### Import as module

-If you want to integrate and use FairEval in your own code, you can import it as a python module with
+If you want to integrate and use FairEval in your own code, you can import it as a Python module with

 > import FairEval